-The EAASV is our local chapter of the Electric Auto Association (EAA), which has many local chapters throughout the United States as well as a few international chapters.
-The Silicon Valley Chapter has evolved from the original EAA founding event in 1967, and has promoted the adoption of electric cars ever since.
+The EVASV is our local chapter of the Electric Vehicle Association (EVA), which has many local chapters throughout the United States as well as a few international chapters.
+The Silicon Valley Chapter has evolved from the original EAA (originally known as Electric Auto Association) founding event in 1967, and has promoted the adoption of electric cars ever since.
 In the early years, there were very few commercially available electric cars, so some of our “DIY” (do it yourself) members would convert a gasoline powered car into an electric car using forklift motors and lead acid batteries.

 In addition to these annual events, our members would hold monthly meetings with guest speakers that would provide updates on the technological improvements that allowed EVs to go faster and travel farther distances on a single charge.
 Also, our group would be invited by local businesses and schools to display our EVs at health fairs and Earth Day events.
 Between meetings and events, members would share information via an email group and through informative articles in the Current EVents monthly magazine that was sent to members.